 React was designed according to certain functional programming concepts.
 This means that a developer trying to apply Object-Oriented Programming will not necessarily be in the best position to use React in the way it was most intended.
 In order to get the most benefit from the React library, one must accept the patterns and opinions in React.
 This necessitates an understanding of Functional Programming principles like memoization and immutability.

 The right choice of state depends on how your application works

 TJ lobbed an interesting grenade question to Mike about choosing the right state management solution for apps.
 Naturally, the concept of state and state management is often debated in React and there are many with their own views.
 Handling state correctly in React enterprise applications is an important architectural decision and one that must be kept consistent in order to reduce development and maintenance time.

-The takeaway here is to not just take the advice one reads on blogs, but to understand the pros and cons of the common state management systems in React and implement the one(s) that make since given the details of your own application.
+The takeaway here is to not just take the advice one reads on blogs but to understand the pros and cons of the common state management systems in React and implement the one(s) that make sense given the details of your own application.